AyeCode/invoicing/readme.txt

 Automatic installation is the easiest option.
 To do an automatic install of GeoDirectory, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 In the search field type GeoDirectory and click Search Plugins.
-Once you've found our Direcotry plugin you install it by simply clicking Install Now.
+Once you've found our Directory plugin you install it by simply clicking Install Now.
 [Invoicing  basic installation](http://wpinvoicing.com/docs/basic-installation/)

 = Manual installation =